 - The Jimmy, Gansevoort Park, and The Dream – our favorite rooftop pools.
 Warning – you may have to sweet talk (or sneak) your way in if you’re not a hotel guest.

 - Loopy Doopy at the Conrad Hotel – watch the ships pass by on the Hudson.
 Oh – they also put fresh fruit popsicles in your prosecco cocktail.
 You’re welcome.
+UPDATE: sadly this place is not what it once was.
+Still good cocktails and views but now it’s massively overcrowded so I stopped going.

 Combine the most important meal of the day with the fact that New York City is very much a see-and-be-seen kind of place and voilà – brunch culture emerges.
 The below can frequently be found in my weekend planner.